Overview of Documentation Standards

 All documentation will be reviewed on a case-by-case basis, and because disabilities vary, the required documentation will also vary.
 We have provided the information below to help with any questions you may have.
 However, if you are still unsure, please contact Accessibility Services and we can answer any questions.

-- Reports must be provided by qualified professionals. **Qualified professionals include school and/or clinical psychologists, psychiatrists, neurologists, physicians and other rehabilitation professionals.
+- Reports must be provided by qualified licensed professionals. **Qualified professionals include school and/or clinical psychologists, psychiatrists, neurologists, physicians, licensed mental health professionals, and other rehabilitation professionals.
 Qualified professionals cannot be family members.

 - Reports must include the name and the title of the clinician and the date(s) of evaluation.